gnukhata/gkcore/README.md

 gkcore is now accessible at `http://localhost:6543`🎉

+# After Installation

+- When gkcore is installed on VPS, make sure to change the timezone to India with is command `timedatectl set-timezone Asia/Kolkata` as organization logs pickup the default timezone.

 # Credits

 - Razorpay: IFSC validation server is used as a docker service [source](https://github.com/razorpay/ifsc)